SvshX/VocabVirtuoso/README.md

 This project was single person working.

 Parse.com provides the cloud database to store and fetch all data related vocabulary and users.
+ParseUI has been used to allow a convenient and handy login process.
 The flashcard based app helps to efficiently learn vocabulary words applying cognitive science techniques.
 The main structure is already built that will extended to provide a learning environment with a specific repetition algorithm.
 This pattern will support your brain's maximum absorption, based on your confidence.